Some things in motorsport are intuitive. Other things not so much. Backsiding cones, for me anyway, was in the latter category.

 So why is backsiding cones faster?
 There are a few reasons.

-The correlary to having more margin of error is that you can be more agressive.
-If the car brakes loose because you are pushing it harder, you have more time to get back on track.
+The corollary to having more margin of error is that you can be more aggressive.
+If the car breaks loose because you are pushing it harder, you have more time to get back on track.

 Maximizing Straightaway Speed

-Backsiding the cones is a long slalom pattern might not save you time in the slalom itsself, but on the last cone you will straighten out sooner.
-This allows give you more space reach higher speeds between that last slalom cone and the next element.
-Here’s a visual:
+Backsiding the cones in a long slalom pattern might not save you time in the slalom itself, but on the last cone you will straighten out sooner.
+This allows you more space to reach higher speeds between that last slalom cone and the next element.

 Learning the Basics

-Now that you understand the basic theory behind backsiding cones, you’ll need to put it into practice.
+Now that you understand the basic theory behind backsiding cones, you'll need to put it into practice.
 A good first step is to find a place to try doing it very slowly.
-For instance, I have gone to a community college parking lot when its empty on the weekend and set up some cones in a slalom and drive through them slowey.
+For instance, I have gone to a community college parking lot when it's empty on the weekend and set up some cones in a slalom and drive through them slowly.

-The first thing you’ll notice is that you have to start the pattern before the first cone.
+The first thing you'll notice is that you have to start the pattern before the first cone.
 You need to approach the cone at a somewhat wider trajectory so you have time to finish the arc of the turn just as you pass the cone.
-Learning how wide to go at the start is part of perfecting your technique.
+Learning how wide to go at the start of a slalom and other patterns is part of perfecting your technique.

 As you pass the backside of the cone with your back quarterpanel, the car is in the neutral transition point between left and right turns, or vice versa.
 This is the time when, if you need more speed, you are accelerating or finishing accelerating.

-After you have passed the cone, you will begin your turn to set up for the next cone–earlier than you would if you were doing a standard apex line.
+After you have passed the cone, you will begin your turn to set up for the next cone -- earlier than you would if you were doing a standard apex line.
 This is where steering and load transfer come into play.
-When you are driving this practice line slowly, you can focus on just steering, but as you get faster, you’ll need to use load transfer (lifting off the gas and/or breaking to shift weight forward) to initiate the turn.
+When you are driving this practice line slowly, you can focus on just steering, but as you get faster, you'll need to use load transfer (lifting off the gas and/or braking to shift weight forward) to initiate the turn.

 Once you've reached the apex of the turn, you can begin to accelerate out of the turn and past the next cone that you are backsiding, assuming you need to add speed.